-When I was a young girl family dinner was a fairly common thing.
-The institution of family was still highly respected in those days and family togetherness filled the TV Guide line up with shows like Little House on the Prairie, the Waltons and Brady Bunch.
+When I was a young girl, family dinner was a fairly common thing.
+The institution of family was still highly respected in those days, and family togetherness filled the TV Guide line up with shows like Little House on the Prairie, the Waltons, and the Brady Bunch.
 Of course there were other not so family friendly shows as well, but they were few and played later in the evening.
-The 6:00 to 9:00 time frame was dedicated to family viewing, acknowledged and respected as sacred family time that began with the family dinner.
-Streets, backyards, and playgrounds filled with children from the moment school let out, suddenly cleared at 5:30 as the children headed home to have dinner with their families.
+The 6:00 to 9:00 time-frame was dedicated to family viewing, acknowledged and respected as sacred family time which began with family dinner.
+Streets, backyards, and playgrounds filled with children the moment school let out suddenly cleared at 5:30 as the children headed home to have dinner with their families.

 Things are much different today.
-TV lineups are filled with shows like Pretty Little Liars and the overloaded schedules families juggle have devolved family dinner hour from sit and talk to grab and run.
-With so many options in fast-food dining and takeout, family dinner has become almost obsolete.
-I mean, with all the things grabbing at our attention and filling our day, who has time to make dinner, right?
-And even if we do sit down to KFC or Chinese Take-out, what to we talk about?
-Family conversation has been reduced to senseless chatter boasting the last level achieved in Pokemon, the new posts on Facebook, and pleas for those new designer shoes our kids just have to have.
-This is, of course, between all the texts to and from friends and sharing all the new jokes posted on our iphones.
+TV lineups are filled with shows like Pretty Little Liars, and the overloaded schedules families juggle have devolved Family Dinner Hour from 'sit and talk' to 'grab and run'.
+With so many options in fast-food dining and takeout, family dinner has become almost obsolete; with all the things grabbing at our attention and filling our day, who has time to make dinner?
+And even if we do sit down to KFC or Chinese Takeout, what do we talk about?
+Family conversation has been reduced to senseless chatter boasting the last level achieved in Pokemon Go, the new posts on Facebook, and pleas for those new designer shoes our kids just have to have.
+This is, of course, between all the texts to and from friends and sharing all the new jokes posted on our iPhones.
 But fast-food and unlimited technology aren't the only things vying for our precious family time.
-Media has become a huge competitor for our time with easy access to virtually everything and hundreds of TV channels just a thumb click away.
+Media has become a huge competitor for our time with easy access to virtually everything with hundreds of TV channels just a thumb click away.

 Unfortunately, while our TV viewing options have quadrupled in quantity over the last few decades, they have plummeted in quality on a grand scale.
-Show content is shallow and weak, family relationships are presented as dysfunctional, violence is commonplace, often graphic, and what would have been considered X-rated at theaters thirty years ago, is now splashed all over TV screens-not only for primetime viewing; with all the cable options, you can catch soft porn, adult situations, and outright nudity virtually any time of the day.
+Show content is shallow and weak, family relationships are presented as dysfunctional, violence is commonplace (often graphic), and what would have been considered X-rated at theaters thirty years ago is now splashed all over TV screens-and not only for primetime viewing.
+With all the cable options available, you can watch soft porn, adult situations, and outright nudity at virtually any time of the day.

 What they are calling family viewing these days is downright criminal.
-When my children were growing up we enjoyed the Disney afternoon with Tailspin and Chip n Dale's Rescue Rangers.
+When my children were growing up, we enjoyed the Disney afternoon with Tailspin and Chip n Dale's Rescue Rangers.
 Today the Disney channel is filled with shows that present parents as weak and incompetent while children run amuck.
-And how they can even pass off the family channel as something "family" is beyond me.
+And how they can even pass off the Family Channel as something "family" is beyond me.
+I guess that's why they changed it to "Freeform."

-With so many distractions and negative influences in our children's lives and the constant blatant attack on the institution of family, a return to the family dinner hour is not only well overdue, it is vital to the success of a civilized society--and the preservation of liberty itself.
+With so many distractions and negative influences in our children's lives, and the constant blatant attack on the institution of family, a return to Family Dinner Hour is not only well overdue, it is vital to the success of a civilized society and the preservation of liberty itself.

-The Power of Family Dinner Hour
+The Power of Family Dinner